Inflection: Arabic (fusional)

-Arabic regional dialects (e.g. Moroccan Arabic, Egyptian Arabic, Gulf Arabic), used for everyday communication, tend to have less inflection than the more formal Literary Arabic.
+Regional Arabic dialects (e.g. Moroccan Arabic, Egyptian Arabic, Gulf Arabic), used for everyday communication, tend to have less inflection than the more formal Literary Arabic.
 For example, in Jordanian Arabic, the second- and third-person feminine plurals (أنتنّ DIN and هنّ DIN) and their respective unique conjugations are lost and replaced by the masculine (أنتم DIN and هم DIN), whereas in Lebanese and Syrian Arabic, هم DIN is replaced by هنّ DIN.

 In addition, the system known as ʾIʿrāb places vowel suffixes on each verb, noun, adjective, and adverb, according to its function within a sentence and its relation to surrounding words.

 Uralic languages (agglutinative)

 The Uralic languages are agglutinative, following from the agglutination in Proto-Uralic.
-The largest languages are Hungarian, Finnish, and Estonian—all European Union official languages.
+The largest languages in the family are Hungarian, Finnish, and Estonian – all European Union official languages.
 Uralic inflection is, or is developed from, affixing.
 Grammatical markers directly added to the word perform the same function as prepositions in English.
 Almost all words are inflected according to their roles in the sentence: verbs, nouns, pronouns, numerals, adjectives, and some particles.

 Hungarian and Finnish, in particular, often simply concatenate suffixes.
-For example, Finnish talossanikinko "in my house, too?" consists of talo-ssa-ni-kin-ko.
-However, in the Finnic languages (Finnish, Estonian etc.) and the Sami languages, there are processes which affect the root, particularly consonant gradation.
+For example, Finnish talossanikinko, 'in my house, too?', consists of talo-ssa-ni-kin-ko.
+However, in the Finnic languages (Finnish, Estonian, etc.) and the Sami languages, there are processes which affect the root, particularly consonant gradation.
 The original suffixes may disappear (and appear only by liaison), leaving behind the modification of the root.
-This process is extensively developed in Estonian and Sami, and makes them also inflected, not only agglutinating languages.
-The Estonian illative case, for example, is expressed by a modified root: maja → majja (historical form *maja-han).
+This process is extensively developed in Estonian and Sami, and makes them also inflected as well as agglutinating languages.
+The Estonian illative case, for example, is expressed by a modified root: maja → majja (from early form *maja-han).

 Altaic languages (agglutinative)

-Though Altaic is widely considered to be a sprachbund by linguists, three language families united by a small subset of linguists as the Altaic language family—Turkic, Mongolic, and Manchu-Tungus—are agglutinative.
-The largest languages are Turkish, Azerbaijani and Uzbek—all Turkic languages.
+Though the proposed Altaic languages superfamily is widely considered by linguists to be simply a sprachbund of unrelated languages, three language families united as Altaic by a small subset of linguists – Turkic, Mongolic, and Manchu-Tungus – are agglutinative.
+The largest languages in this grouping are Turkish, Azerbaijani, and Uzbek, all of which are Turkic.
 Altaic inflection is, or is developed from, affixing.
-Grammatical markers directly added to the word perform the same function as prepositions in English.
+Grammatical markers directly added to the word perform the same function as stand-alone prepositions and such in English.
 Almost all words are inflected according to their roles in the sentence: verbs, nouns, pronouns, numerals, adjectives, and some particles.